[Updated 07 June 2025]

 To check whether the service is running (a must if you're going to use it) you can check their Facebook Page.

-While I use the Public Transport bus service a lot, I don't usually recommend it travelling from Sliema to Mdina.
+I use the Public Transport bus service a lot, but I don't recommend using the Public Transport when travelling from Sliema to Mdina.

-Overall the direct bus, bus 202, can be OK.
+To get from Sliema to Mdina, you can cath the 202 Bus.
 I get some guests who say it was fine, while others complain about the length of the journey.
 They usually tell me it takes around 40 minutes or so.
 (On the journey planner it shows that the 202 takes 1 hour 17 minutes)

-So I much rather recommend you use the Vintage Bus (as described above), or the Taxi Apps.
+So I much rather recommend you use the Taxi Apps (as described above), or the Vintage Bus.

 Feel free to join me on one of my tours by returning to the main page 👇